while-basic/DocsGPT/README.md

-DocsGPT is a cutting-edge open-source solution that streamlines the process of finding information in project documentation.
+DocsGPT is an open-source solution that streamlines the process of finding information in project documentation.
 With its integration of the powerful <strong>GPT</strong> models, developers can easily ask questions about a project and receive accurate answers.

 Say goodbye to time-consuming manual searches, and let <strong>DocsGPT</strong> help you quickly find the information you need.
 Try it out and see how it revolutionizes your project documentation experience.
 Contribute to its development and be a part of the future of AI-powered assistance.